DONATE

 Do not use.
 DFID has now merged with the Foreign and Commonwealth Office to become the Foreign, Commonwealth and Development Office, so we should no longer be using DFID in any communications.

-developing countries (and other related terminology)
+developing countries (and related terminology)

 Avoid if possible.
 There’s a lot of debate about using terms that lump countries together based on their economic, social or environmental status.
 If possible, avoid using catch-all terms and be specific about what you mean.
 Sightsavers’ preferred terminology is based on country income levels: ‘low income countries’, ‘low and middle income countries’, ‘low and lower middle income countries’ (no hyphens) depending on what is most appropriate for your audience.
 Don’t use ‘developing world’ or ‘third world’.
+See also: Global south

 Disability